Editor’s Note: This article was updated on December 19, 2019, to include updated tax information for the 2020 tax year.

 — Nate Gonzalez (@Nateology101) April 5, 2015

 Nate is smart for trying to take full advantage of the student loan interest deduction.
-Unfortunately, there are a number of issues with the student loan deduction that greatly limit the potential value.
+Unfortunately, there are several issues with the student loan deduction that significantly limit the potential value.

 Not everyone is allowed to deduct the interest on their student loans

-Student loan borrowers are able to deduct up to $2,500 worth of student loan interest.
+Student loan borrowers can deduct up to $2,500 worth of student loan interest.
 (Note: a $2,500 deduction does not mean $2,500 less in taxes… it means the government will tax borrowers as though they made $2,500 less in total income)

 Because student loan interest is a deduction rather than a credit, borrowers in higher income tax brackets will get more value from the deduction.
 This is because the higher earners are expected to pay a larger percentage of their income towards taxes.
 Sadly, too much income can mean no student loan interest deduction.

-If you are single and made over $80,000 last year you will not qualify.
-Similarly, if you are married and as a couple you made over $160,000 you will not qualify.
+If you are single and made over $85,000 last year, you will not qualify.
+Similarly, if you are married and as a couple, you made over $170,000, you will not qualify.
+Couples that file their taxes separately are not able to claim the student loan interest deduction, regardless of income.

-Even if your income otherwise qualifies, your student loan may not actually qualify.
-Only loans taken out as part of a student loan program will qualify.
+Even if your income otherwise qualifies, your student loan may not qualify.
+Only loans taken out as part of an eligible student loan program will qualify.
 This comes into play if you borrowed money from a bank and it was classified as a personal loan.

 There is a limit to the interest deduction

 Each year you are limited to deducting $2,500 in student loan interest.
-While that may seem like a lot, if you are paying over $208 per month in interest, it means a portion of your interest payments will not be tax deductible.
-Depending upon your total loan balance and your interest rate, you could be paying far more each month in interest.
+While that may seem like a lot, if you are paying over $208 per month in interest, it means a portion of your interest payments will not be tax-deductible.
+Depending upon your total loan balance and your interest rate, only a small portion of your payment may be tax-deductible.

 Many borrowers are paying significantly more than $208 per month in interest.
 If these borrowers pay extra towards their student loans, it will not affect their deduction.